awsdocs/aws-snowball-developer-guide/doc_source/how-it-works.md

-# How AWS Snowball Edge Works<a name="how-it-works"></a>
+# How AWS Snowball Edge works<a name="how-it-works"></a>

 AWS Snowball Edge devices are owned by AWS, and they reside at your on\-premises location while they're in use\.

-There are three job types you can use with an AWS Snowball Edge device\.
+There are four job types you can use with an AWS Snowball Edge device\.
 Although the job types differ in their use cases, every job type has the same workflow for how you order, receive, and return devices\.
 Regardless of the job type, every job follows a data erasure of the National Institute of Standards and Technology \(NIST\) 800\-88 standard after the job completes\.

 **The shared workflow**